TIMELINE: Police shooting deaths that shocked the nation

 Officer Howie Lake II helped wrestle Sterling to the ground, but Lake didn't fire his gun.
 Two cellphone videos of the shooting quickly spread on social media, prompting large protests.

-Both officers have remained on paid administrative leave since the July 5, 2016, shooting, and the Justice Department and Louisiana's attorney general have ruled out criminal charges against the two white officers.
+On March 30, 2018, Baton Rouge Police Chief Murphy Paul announced Salamoni's firing.
+Paul also suspended Lake for three days.
+Both officers had been on paid administrative leave since the July 5, 2016, shooting.
+The Justice Department and Louisiana's attorney general have ruled out criminal charges against the officers.

 July 6, 2016 - Philando Castile (St. Anthony, Minn.)